LukeMcCulloch/Relational-Interval-Geometry/README.md

 # Actual ship hulls look something like this:
 ![](jupyter/fig/TLMhull5_3.png)

+(This picture above is an actual result of the program, design generated from an input vector, randomly selected from portions of the design space deamed feasible by the constraint solver.
+As you can see we are looking up at the ship hull from down below it.)

 # Neat stuff, on the multiresolution modeling portion:
 1. The solver above is nice, but we would also like to vary detail locally, without needlessly adding control points elsewhere.